A SaaS-Only Build, Not a Generic Software Project

 project

-Multi-tenant MVP with auth, billing, dashboards, and one core workflow.
-Built on Next.js + Postgres in 6–8 weeks for founders ready to charge from day one.
+Multi-tenant MVP with auth, Stripe billing, product analytics, and one core workflow.
+Built on Next.js + Postgres in 6 weeks for founders ready to charge from day one.

 Production SaaS Build